banner images

 France – Occitanie

-Occitanie is the new region which encompasses the old provinces of Languedoc-Roussillon and Midi-Pyrenees as a result of the restructuring of France in 2016.
-Originally in olden days Occtania was the part of Europe where people spoke the “Oc Language”, a Romance language spoken in Southern France, Monaco, Italy’s Occitan Valleys, and Spain’s Val d’Aran.
-Catalan and Provencal are part of that same linguistic tradition.
-Today’s Occitanie covers more or less the 12th and 13th century territory ruled by the Counts of Toulouse, and it is now the second largest region of France after Nouvelle Aquitaine.
+Today’s Occitanie covers more or less the 12th and 13th century territory ruled by the Counts of Toulouse.
+It is now the second largest region of France after Nouvelle Aquitaine.
 It is larger than Ireland and it includes 13 different French departments.
-No other region of France has so many sites registered by UNESCO and so many villages labeled « most beautiful villages of F rance ».
-It is a vast area of strong character and mixed cultural influences from Limousin, Languedoc, Pays Gascon and Provence.
-Occitanie extends along the Pyrenees Mountains and the Mediterranean Coast up to the right (west) bank of the Rhone River.
-Tourists can enjoy large variety of activities such as skiing, cycling, hiking, sunbathing on the beach, or golfing.
-Culture, art, history and gastronomy are extremely diverse as you explore the various local Roman or Medieval cities, villages, markets and monuments.
+No other region of France has so many sites registered by UNESCO and so many villages labeled « most beautiful villages of France ».
+It is a vast area of strong character and mixed culture related to the history of Limousin, Languedoc, Pays Gascon and Provence.

-MEDITERANEAN OCCITANIE
+MEDITERRANEAN OCCITANIE

 This part of Occitanie extends over 130 miles of coastline from the Spanish border to the Rhone delta.
 It’s unique maritime seafront includes fine sandy beaches, paradisiac diving spots, wild areas of grassland and marshes, fishing ports, fancy resorts, cool old villages, and picturesque colorful markets.

 La Petite Camargue is a land of bulls and horses with their “guardians”, who ride the vast wild plain among marshes, lakes, dunes and reed beds, and where wild herons, flamingos,and other birds take refuge.
 Like the pilgrims going to Santiago de Compostela, you may want to overnight at Saint Gilles, a quiet little town with a large Abbey Church built over the tomb of Saint Gilles.
 Festivities in Camargue to select the best bulls run from April to October, with a peak in August.
-If you don’t quite appreciate the ambiance of the arena you may prefer to visit the impressive town of Aigues-Mortes, sheltered behind its ramparts in a landscape of marshland, lakes and salt-pans.
+If you do not quite appreciate the ambiance of the arena you may prefer to visit the impressive town of Aigues-Mortes, sheltered behind its ramparts in a landscape of marshland, lakes and salt-pans.
 Preparing to leave for a crusade, Louis IX built the first French fortified coastal harbor on the Mediterranean coast here in 1240, but the silting-up of the port through the centuries has pushed Aigues-Mortes a few miles inland.

-La Côte Vermeille starts with the village of Cerbere at the Spanish border, and extends to the towns of Collioure, Port-Vendres and Banuys-sur-Mer.
+La Côte Vermeille starts with the village of Cerbere, just at the Spanish border and extends to the towns of Collioure, Port-Vendres and Banuys-sur-Mer.
 They can be considered as an extension of Catalonia as many of the locals still speak Catalan.
-Stretching from Argelès-sur-Mer to the border village of Cerbère , the towns of Collioure , Port-Vendres and Banyuls-sur-Mer are nested along a 20 km stretch of beaches, small bays, creeks and coves.
-In the early 20th century fauvist artists such as Matisse and Derain came to this area and developed a new painting school using luminous bright colors.
-No more than 20 miles into the mountains is the small town of Ceret, considered to be the cradle of Cubism as Picasso and many of his friends from Montmartre, like Braque, Juan Gris, and Raoul Dufy and many others, start coming around 1910 and created a community of artists.
-The Museum of Ceret is well worth a detour for Art affectionatos.
-Following the Cote Vermeille comes the Catalan Coast, a.k.a.
-Côte d’Améthyste, which stretches along most of the coastal line of the “Golf du Lion”.
-It has been restructured and developed thanks to a large project which started in 1963.
-All the sea resorts Port-Camargue , la Grande-Motte , Palavas-les-Flots , Le Cap d’Agde , Gruissan , Port Leucate , Port Barcarès et Saint Cyprien were built to attract tourists from all over the world during the summer months.
+Stretching from Argelès-sur-Mer to the border village of Cerbère, the towns of Collioure, Port-Vendres and Banyuls-sur-Mer are nestled along a 20 km stretch of beaches, small bays, creeks and coves.
+In the early 20th century., fauvist artists such as Matisse and Derain came to this area and developed a new painting school using luminous bright colors.
+No more than 20 miles in the mountains, is the small town of Ceret, considered to be the cradle of Cubism as Picasso and many of his friends from Montmartre, like Braque, Juan Gris, Raoul Dufy among many others, start coming around 1910 and created a community of artist.
+The Museum of Ceret is well worth a detour for Art amateurs.

 MOUNTAINOUS OCCITANIE

 A multitude of regional and national parks are available for nature lovers such as Parc National des Pyrénées, Parc National des Cévennes, Parc des Pyrénées Ariégeoises, Parc Naturel Régional des Causses du Quercy, Parc Naturel Régional des Pyrénées Catalanes, and Parc Régional Naturel de la Narbonnaise.
-They all offer the traveler a variety of landscape and biodiversity with moors of heather, dark forests, lakes, green valleys, warm waters and natural springs, marshes, lagoons, shrublands, and also exceptional vineyards..
-Val d’Azun is a protected area which hosts threatened species of birds, especially great birds of prey such as vultures and eagles which are now recovering from near extinction.
-L’Aubrac covers parts of three departments that are among the least economically developed in France: Aveyron, Cantal and Lozere.
-It is a land of transhumance trails following plateaux and valleys that extend for more than 1,250 miles.
-Shepherds live in huts and care for the herds.
-Signposted paths available are for hiking enthusiasts and there also the Aubrac breed of cows known for their gentle eyes.
+They all offer the traveler a variety of landscape and biodiversity with moors of heather, dark forests, lakes, green valleys, warm waters and natural springs, marshes, lagoons, shrublands, and also exceptional vineyards.

-Les Causses & Les Cevennes Along the Southern edge of the French Massif Central stretches a vast and severe tableland known as “Les Grands Causses”.
+Along the Southern edge of the French Massif Central stretches a vast and severe tableland known as “Les Grands Causses”.
 Corniche roads offer unforgettable views over deep canyons and gorges hollowed by the Tarn river and its tributaries. the Tarn Gorge and the Jonte Gorge are both spectacular and great tourist attractions with exceptional scenery.
 The Tarn has eroded a splendid canyon with rocks and walls that are more than 1600 feet high.
 On the banks of the river picturesque small villages such as Ispagnac, Sainte Enimie, or la Malene invite you to stop and explore further.
 Underground is a paradise for speleology with numerous caves showing weird forms produced by dissolution and deposition.

 .

 The Cevennes Range and its national park consist mostly of granite summits overlooking deep and narrow valleys.
 The highest peak is the Mount Lozere, 5500 ft. high.
-Today Les Causses & Les Cevennes are the less populated part of France but archeologists have found remains which suggest that human activities by Magdalenian people were taking place as far back as 17,000-12,000 BCE.
+Today Les Causses & Les Cevennes are the least populated part of France but archeologists have found remains which suggest that human activities by Magdalenian people were taking place as far back as 17,000-12,000 BCE.
 The actual major activity of agro-pastoral economy started in the neolithic period around 12,000 BCE.

 OCCITANIE : A LEADING REGION FOR ITS NUMBER OF SITES CLASSIFIED AS WORLD HERITAGE OF HUMANITY SITES.